1 sent to hospital following west Charlotte shooting, MEDIC says

-CHARLOTTE — One person was sent to a hospital following a shooting in west Charlotte early Saturday morning, MEDIC said.
+CHARLOTTE — One person was sent to a hospital after a shooting in west Charlotte Friday afternoon, MEDIC said.

-MEDIC responded to the 1700 block of West Boulevard on Saturday around 2:50 a.m.
+MEDIC responded to the scene at the 500 block of Fairwood Avenue around 4:30 p.m.
+Friday.

-The patient was sent to a hospital to be treated for life-threatening injuries, MEDIC said.
+The victim had life-threatening injuries and was sent to a nearby hospital, MEDIC said.

 No additional details have been made available.